Adyen/adyen-spartacus/README.md

 # SAP Composable Storefront - Adyen Payments Library 1.2

 This repository contains an Angular library that integrates Adyen payments into the SAP Composable Storefront, specifically designed for the Spartacus framework.
-Please note that this is an **unstable alpha version**, and it is still under development.
-Use it at your own risk and in testing environments only.

 ## Requirements

 - Angular version: `17.3.0`